DeborahAkp/Portfolio/SQL/Project 3/README.md

 WHERE segment_rank IN (1,3)
 ORDER BY segment_rank;
 ```
 - The __"Consumer"__ segment consistently ranks first in terms of the number of orders across various markets, including Canada, EU, Africa, LATAM, EMEA, US, and APAC.
-This indicates that the majority of customers in these markets belong to the "Consumer" segment.
+This indicates that the majority of orders in these markets belong to the "Consumer" segment.
-- The __"Home Office"__ segment ranks third in terms of the number of orders in markets such as the US, APAC, Africa, Canada, EMEA, EU, and LATAM.
-This suggests that the "Home Office" segment is the least popular segment in these markets.
+- The __"Home Office"__ segment ranks last in terms of the number of orders in markets such as the US, APAC, Africa, Canada, EMEA, EU, and LATAM.

 |market|segment       |no_of_orders|segment_rank|
 |------|--------------|------------|------------|